Long Service Award

 45 for 45

 In 2020, SI King’s Lynn are celebrating 45 years since the club was chartered.
-Due to COVID-19, our celebrations are taking place in a socially-distanced way, and we are being inventive in our approach.
+We have created a photobook to mark this event click here

 The first member to mark the celebration was Corinne, who presented the club with a virtual bouquet of 45 flowers from her garden.
 There might be more than 45 – feel free to count them all at: 45 flowers by Corinne